 If you are a nontraditional student planning to pursue an undergraduate degree at the University of Wisconsin–Madison you should apply directly to the Office of Admissions and Recruitment.
 Adult Career and Special Student Services can help you with workshops geared toward easing the transition back to school.
 If you have coursework from another UW System campus or Madison College (MATC-Madison) learn about your transfer options here.

-Become a graduate student
+Become a graduate or professional program student

 Become a noncredit continuing education student